-Once you've chosen renewable heating system to install, it must be commissioned by an installer who is certified under the Microgeneration Certification Scheme (MCS) to install that particular technology type (e.g., heat pump or biomass).
+Once you've chosen renewable heating system to install, it must be commissioned by an installer who is certified under the Microgeneration Certification Scheme (MCS) to install that technology type (e.g., heat pump or biomass).
+For more information see 'Commissioning' in our Key Terms.

-MCS certifies, quality assures and provides consumer protection for microgeneration installations and installers.
-These consist of small-scale renewable electricity technologies such as solar thermal, biomass and heat pumps.
+The MCS certifies, quality assures and attaches consumer protection requirements to microgeneration installations and installers.
+They cover small-scale renewable energy technologies such as solar thermal, biomass and heat pumps.

-Your installer will give you an MCS certificate.
-These can only be issued for installations using an MCS-certified product, which shows that the relevant standards have been met and it has been installed to the relevant MCS installation standard.
+Your installer will give you an MCS Certificate.
+These can only be issued for installations using an MCS-certified product and show that the relevant product and installation standards have all been met.